 (2) Where a pleading demands a judgment that a person is excluded from a vested or contingent interest in or lien upon specific real or personal property within the state; or that such interest or lien of any party be enforced, regulated, defined, determined, or limited.

 (i) Service by Publication.
-Whenever in activities described in subdivision (h) of this rule, complete service cannot with due diligence be made by another prescribed method, the court shall order service by publication of a notice of the action in one or more newspapers in such form and for such length of time as the court shall direct.
+Whenever in activities described in subdivision (h) of this Rhode Island Rules of Civil Procedure, complete service cannot, with due diligence, be made by another prescribed method, the court shall order service by publication of a notice of the action in one or more newspapers in such form and for such length of time as the court shall direct.
 If a statute expressly provides for service of process by publication, publication shall be in the form and manner provided by such statute.

 (m) Attachment and Trustee Process.

 (l) Availability of Remedies.
-In connection with the commencement of any action under these rules, attachment, including the trustee process, shall be available to the extent and in the manner provided by law.
+In connection with the commencement of any action under these Rhode Island Rules of Civil Procedure, attachment, including the trustee process, shall be available to the extent and in the manner provided by law.

 (3) Same: Issuance.
 The writ of attachment may be procured in the blank from the clerk, shall be filled out by the plaintiff’s attorney as provided in paragraph (2) of this subdivision, and shall be submitted to the court with a motion for its issuance.
 The motion shall be granted only upon a showing that there is a probability of a judgment being rendered in favor of the plaintiff.
 There is a need for furnishing the plaintiff security in the amount sought for the satisfaction of such judgment, together with interest and costs.
 A motion hereunder shall not be granted ex parte.
-Security may be required in connection with the issuance of any writ of attachment.
-A surety upon a bond or undertaking hereunder shall be subject to the provisions of Rule 65(c).
+Security may be required with the issuance of any writ of attachment.
+A surety upon a bond or undertaking hereunder shall be subject to Rhode Island Rules of Civil Procedure 65(c).

 (4) Same: Service.
 The plaintiff’s attorney shall deliver to the officer making service a copy of the proposed writ of attachment together with a copy of the motion for its issuance and the notice of hearing thereof.
 When the summons and complaints are served upon the defendant as provided in subdivisions (d) through (i) of this rule, the defendant shall also be served with a copy of the proposed writ of attachment and the motion for its issuance with the notice of hearing thereof.
 An attachment made after service of the summons and complaint shall be made as provided in paragraph (6) of this subdivision.